September 1, 2006 was the start of an entirely new career for me.

 doctorate (1976) and having lived an incredible career at UCLA

-about it, teaching about it,
+about it, teaching about it, designing (and building) a building

-my trip to the moon!
+moon!
 Now I'm on a trip to Mars!
-Retiring I
+Retired, I turned my time and

-doing: teaching young children mathematics!
+passion: teaching young children mathematics!
 As a

-a husband, father, grandfather and
+a husband, father, grandfather and community member

-- Travels with Lois and Jason
+Travels with Lois and Jason

 catalogs many of the wonderful travel adventures we've shared